Loading...

 Deep linking allows your application to respond to external URLs and launch directly into specific content or actions within the app.
 This is particularly useful for experiences like loading user-specific avatars or jumping into a custom scene from a shared link.
 Our SDK supports deep linking across mobile platforms (Android and iOS) as well as desktop platforms (Windows and macOS).
 This guide will walk you through enabling and handling deep links in your Unity project using our SDK.

 When it comes to sending avatars created in our PlayerZero web platform the simplest way to send them to a mobile application is by passing data via deep linking.
-Unity supports deeplinking and the steps described below can also be found in the Unity documentation here.
+Unity supports deeplinking and the steps described below can also be found in the Unity documentation here. 🎥 Prefer to watch instead?
+This short video (2 minutes) walks you through how to set up mobile deep linking using the PlayerZero SDK in Unity on both Android and iOS.

 To enable deeplinking for Android you can use an intent filter.
 The process is as follows: